jayeshmahapatra/jayeshmahapatra.github.io/_posts/2024-03-18-rag-chatbot.md

 3. **Deployment**:
     - Added Dockerfiles with multi stage building for backend and frontend to keep deployment lightweight.

+Let's have a look at some of the key concepts of my implementation:

 ### Improved Chain
 For my usecase, I wanted the system to base it's answer not only on the retreived documents but also on any relevant chat history.
 This enables the system to answer self referential questions by the user (For e.g "What is my name?") later down the conversation.

 To achieve this, I added an additonal "Relevant Chat History" extraction step that we perform after the standalone question generation.
 This extracts messages from the conversation history that are relevant to answering the standalone question.
 Then the final prompt to the LLM incorporates both retreived documents as well as relevant chat history to generate answers.

+I also use different models for embedding ([msmarco-bert-base-dot-v5](https://huggingface.co/sentence-transformers/msmarco-bert-base-dot-v5)) vs answer generation ([Mixtral-Instruct-v0.1](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1)).

 <p align="center">
    <figure>